 What are the Benefits of Having an HSA?

 HSAs have many benefits, like:

-- You may be eligible to invest your HSA similar to a 401K or IRA (in an interest bearing account, a mutual fund or stocks or bonds).
+- An HSA balance can be invested.
+Depending on your HSA, you may be eligible to invest your HSA similar to a 401K or IRA - in an interest-bearing account, a mutual fund, stocks or bonds.

 What Can I Pay for Using an HSA?

 HSAs may be used to pay for various medical expenses.
 Here’s a partial list of qualified medical expenses from the IRS (based on IRS Section 213 and listed in Publication 502):